juangalan23/auctionWebsite/README.md

 # auctionWebsite

-Welcome to my auction prototype, which was created for the company Ed Microlearning.
+Welcome to my auction website prototype, which was created for the company Ed Microlearning.

 The prompt was to create a simple auction website where people can see a list of items and bid on them.
-Each item has an end date and time at which it will be served to the highest bidder at that time, if there are any bidders.
+Each item has an end date and time at which it will be sold to the highest bidder at that time, if there are any bidders.

 The tech stack:
 On the front end: